Pancake Day 2021: Celebrate It With These Easy Recipes You Can Make at Home

-Nothing puts us in a good mood in the morning more than the sight of freshly-cooked pancakes for breakfast.
-But you don't have to drive all the way to your favourite brunch spots to savour them when you can easily make them at home.
-If you're new to this, fret not for our favourite chefs have shared easy and delicious recipes to prepare at home.
+In Singapore, you don’t need to drive all the way to your favourite brunch spots to savour this breakfast item when you can easily make them at home.
+And to help you with that, we’ve asked our favourite chefs for easy and delicious recipes to prepare at home.
 Jazz up your cooking by pairing it with the usual sides of fried bacon and sunny side up egg.

 1/4 Hotteok (Korean Sweet Pancake)